Some prophesies come true.

 Defenders of adtech say it funds the “free Web,” free search and other graces of life on the Internet.
 But that’s like saying billboards give us gravity and shopping malls give us sunlight.
 Also, most of the money Google makes is from search advertising, nearly all of which is driven by context (the search terms themselves) rather than by surveillance-based assumptions about the person doing the search.
 If you search for mattress sellers in your town, your search terms are far more useful than whatever else it is that Google’s robots might know about you by having followed your ass all over the place.

-Fact is, every business on the Internet can live just fine without adtech, except perhaps for adtech.
+Fact is, every business on the Internet can live just fine without adtech.
 Including every publisher out there.

 It’s still early, folks.
-If digital technology is going to be with us for unforeseeable decades, centuries or millennia, that means our Digital Age is roughly about as far along as Earth was when it got clobbered by another planet called Theia, 4.5 billion years ago.
+If digital technology is going to be with us for unforeseeable decades, centuries or millennia, that means our Digital Age is roughly about as far along as Earth was when it got clobbered by another planet, now called Theia, about 4.5 billion years ago.

 Humans weren’t here to watch, but it now seems likely (at least to science) that we owe to Theia our water, our days and nights, our seasons, and our Moon.
-Could be we have none of those yet here on Digital Earth.
+Have we none of those yet on Digital Earth?
+I suspect the answer is yes.

 Perspective: 4.5 billion years may seem like a long time, especially when you consider that it’s more than a third the age of the Universe, which came into existence about 13.8 billion years ago; but neither span seems very long when you also consider that the Universe will last another trillion years or more.
 Meaning the Universe is just a startup.